 The Sunshine City is home to historic and chic new hotels.
 From the pink palace that is The Vinoy Renaissance, to the new Hyatt off Central Avenue, and the Hampton Inn on Beach Drive, there are ample spots to choose from when visiting the ‘Burg.
-The Indigo, with its distinct vibrant paint job and location just steps away from the Sundial has been a part of the area for nearly a century.
+The Indigo, with its once distinct paint job, and location just steps away from the Sundial, has been a part of the area for nearly a century.

-The hotel is currently for sale exclusively through Berkadia Hotels & Hospitality.
+The former hotel is now painted white, and its sign removed as the hotel is currently for sale exclusively through Berkadia Hotels & Hospitality.

 “Berkadia’s Hotels & Hospitality Group is pleased to exclusively offer the opportunity to acquire the Hotel Indigo St. Petersburg Downtown (the “Property” or “Hotel”), a 76-key Hotel located in the heart downtown St. Petersburg, FL.” the company notes on the listing.
 “The Hotel is footsteps from Beach Drive and Central Avenue, both of which are filled with restaurants, high-end boutiques, and million-dollar-plus condominiums.
 The immediate area is experiencing over $750 million in current development projects, including the July 2020 opening of the $92 million New St. Pete Pier.”